I’ve been noticing and following closely the lack of strikeouts that Brandon League has accumulated over the year.

 Just as a little wonder “what if”… I decided to take a look at all Mariners bullpen and compare strikeouts versus swinging strikes.
 Not a lot of surprising results, but still interesting.

-Topics: Brandon League
+Tags: Brandon League